What Is Reiki? Here’s What It Can—and Can’t—Do for Your Health

 What the science says about Reiki

-A 2018 review published in Complementary Therapies in Clinical Practice, did suggest that Reiki may relieve pain.
+A 2018 meta-analysis published in Complementary Therapies in Clinical Practice, did suggest that Reiki may relieve pain.
 The review included four randomized, controlled trials that together had 104 people who were treated with Reiki and 108 control patients, and found a benefit for pain reduction.

 There is “reasonably strong support” that Reiki is more effective than a placebo, according to a 2017 report in the Journal of Evidence-Based Integrative Medicine.
 The author looked at 13 studies and found eight showed a benefit over placebo, four found no difference, and one showed clear evidence that it was no better than a placebo.
 (Learn what happens to your body when you actually relax.)